Yasotham20/gdp_world_map/README.md

 ## 🙋‍♀️ Author

-**Dharani** – Final-year B.Sc.
-Computer Science student at Apollo Engineering College, Chennai.
+**Yasotha M** – Final-year BE.
+Computer Science and Engineering student at Apollo Engineering College, Chennai.

 ---